aspose-html-cloud/aspose-html-cloud-docs/content/html/overview/available-sdks/_index.md

 {{% alert color="primary" %}}

-The complete source code and examples to get started using the Aspose.HTML Cloud SDK for Ruby is available on our [GitHub](https://github.com/aspose-html-cloud/aspose-html-cloud-ruby) repository.
+The complete source code and examples to get started using the Aspose.HTML Cloud SDK for Ruby are available on our [GitHub](https://github.com/aspose-html-cloud/aspose-html-cloud-ruby) repository.

 {{% /alert %}}